To The Parent of An Addict

 This does not mean that I no longer ache for my daughter.
-This does not mean that I don’t miss her and worry for her wellbeing every day.
+This does not mean that I don’t miss her or worry for her wellbeing.
 Or that I’ve given up on her, I never will.
 She is my heart.

 It simply means I have finally realized that my inability to control this disease.
 My feelings of defeat in my inability to help my daughter feel whole.
 And my sense of heartbreak/sadness for her hurt does not lift her up.